 ** An apostille is an official form recognized internationally that will be affixed to your original birth certificate proving that it is authentic (do not separate them!).
 Once you have both, have the birth certificate translated by an official translator.
 No need to get the apostille form itself translated since it already includes French and Spanish translations.

 I sincerely hope you find this information useful in planning your big day.
-DO not hesitate to contact me if you have any questions!

 Marriage and PACS in France from US Consulate